dd9jn/rfc4880bis/crypto-refresh.md

   - Multiprecision integer (MPI) of RSA signature value m**d mod n.

-  Algorithm-Specific Fields for DSA signatures:
+  Algorithm-Specific Fields for DSA or ECDSA signatures:

-  - MPI of DSA value r.
+  - MPI of DSA or ECDSA value r.

-  - MPI of DSA value s.
+  - MPI of DSA or ECDSA value s.

 The concatenation of the data being signed and the signature data from the version number through the hashed subpacket data (inclusive) is hashed.
 The resulting hash value is what is signed.